I was walking around SF a few days ago, when I had this brilliant realization: why not build housing in the middle of streets?

 By "in the middle of streets", I specifically mean something like: take a four-lane road, turn the middle two lanes into narrow rowhouses; then, you still have two singe-lane one-way roads, and a bunch of new housing in the middle!

-As an example, I zoomed into a random street in SF on Google Maps (here).
+here).
 It doesn't seem like a particularly crucial street, since it's one block away from Geary Blvd, a much more major thoroughfare.
 Here's what it looks like currently:

 Here's what it could look like: